HndrkMkt/causal-analysis-on-air-pollution/README.md

 $ jupyter lab
 ```

-# Running the pipelines
+# Create intermediate data
-To run the pipeline on the sensor data that you downloaded, execute the following steps:
+To run the pipeline for creating the intermediate data in CSV-format, execute the following steps:
 1. Navigate to `<project_root>/data_processing` and package the application:
     ```
     mvn clean package